 How to grow sweet peas

-This means that they germinate, grow, flower, set seed and die all in one year and have to be re-grown each year.
-Sweet peas are long flowering and provide colour, scent and flowers to pick for months.
-Sweet peas are not difficult to grow, but they need regular attention throughout the summer to dead head, take off the tendrils, train and tie them in.
-For this reason, they are a red wheelbarrow plant.
+This means that they germinate, grow, flower, set seed and die all in one year to be re-grown each year.
+Sweet peas are not difficult to grow, but require regular attention throughout the summer, dead heading, taking off the tendrils, training, and tying them in.
+For this reason, I have tagged them a red wheelbarrow plant.

-The good thing about sweet peas is the more you pick, the more you get.
-You can remove every bloom from a set of Sweet peas and within days they will be back, so keep picking.
+The good thing about sweet peas is that the more you pick, the more you get.
+You can remove every bloom from a set of Sweet peas, and within days, they will be back, so keep picking.

 Removing the spent flowers prevents the plant from making seed, which keeps it producing more flowers and prolongs the flowering season.
-Sweet peas require extra attention if you want straight stems.
-It is necessary to remove the tendrils regularly, see more below and a video.
+Sweet peas require extra attention if you want straight stems by removing the tendrils (video below)

 Sweet Peas are a popular choice for planting in containers.
-All plants grown in containers dry out more quickly, which makes Sweet Peas prone to attack by mildew.
-If you are growing Sweet peas in containers, consider adding water retaining gel and a good mulch to retain moisture.
-It also follows they will require regular watering, especially during dry spells.
+All plants grown in containers dry out more quickly, and this makes Sweet Peas prone to mildew.
+To ameliorate this, when growing Sweet peas in containers, consider adding water-retaining gel and a good mulch.
+It also follows that they will require regular watering, especially during dry spells.
+Some composts dry out more quickly than others.
+I often add some John Innes, or soil, and organic matter.

 How to cut back sweet peas to get more flowers